DHRI-Curriculum/NLTK_DHRI/lessons.md

 ![Image showing that the three lines given above can be written in a single cell in the Jupyter notebook, one after another](images/imports.png)

-If you don't see an error when you run the notebook—that is, if nothing happens—you can move on to the next step.
+If you don't see an error when you run the notebook—that is, if there is no output—you can move on to the next step.
+It is not rare in programming that when you do things right, the result will be nothing happening.
+This is what we like to call a _silent success_.

 Next, we need to load all of the NLTK corpora into our program.
 Even though we downloaded them to our computer, we need to tell Python we want to use them.